 Space Center Houston: is the ultimate tourist attraction in Houston!
 This Space City destination is about 30 min from downtown and you will be able to see some cool rockets including the Saturn V, which is the tallest, heaviest and most powerful rocket ever flown!

-Kemah Boardwalk: is a 60-acre theme park with plenty of restaurant in Kemah, TX and it’s approximately 40 min from Downtown.
+Kemah Boardwalk: is a 60-acre theme park with plenty of restaurants in Kemah, TX and it’s approximately 40 min from Downtown.
 The Boardwalk is along the shores of Galveston Bay and Clear Lake.

 Water Wall: is a signature landmark of Houston and it’s right across from the Houston Galleria Mall.
 Many Houstonians love taking pictures here for weddings, engagements and quinceañeras!

-Discovery Green is a park with a stage for public performances, two dog areas, a playground, a lake and multiple recreational lawns… best part, in the wintertime they have an outdoor ice-skating ring!
+Discovery Green is a park with a stage for public performances, two dog areas, a playground, a lake and multiple recreational lawns… best part, in the wintertime they have an outdoor ice-skating rink!

 Want to catch an awesome view of downtown Houston?
 Then head over to the 60th floor of the JP Morgan Chase Building, on 600 Travis!
 Best part, it’s FREE!

-Got kids?
+Brought kids with you?
 No, worries!
 You can take them to the Children’s Museum or catch a performance at the Miller Outdoor Theater.
 Looking for something more adventurous?
-Then take them on a ride on the Hermann Park Railroad or to the pedal boats on the lake!
+Then take them on a ride on the Hermann Park Railroad or to the pedal boats on the Hermann Park lake!